Pharmacy FAQs – Member Services

 *Data from McKesson, supplier of PACMED and associated packaging

 What happens if I want to travel?
 Am I still eligible for a travel supply of medication through ARTARx?

-The ARTARx plans cover larger quantities of medications for travel, just like other ARTA plans.
+The ARTARx benefit plans cover larger quantities of medications for travel, just like other ARTA plans.
 You can request the pharmacy staff submit coverage for a vacation supply of your medication before you leave.
 You can ask an ARTA member services agent for further clarification.

-Do I have to use ARTARx Pharmacy?
+Do I have to use the ARTARx Pharmacy?